Jackie Bradley Jr. Player Props: Royals vs. Twins

 Jackie Bradley Jr. At The Plate

-- In 17 games played this year, he has not hit a long ball.
+- In 18 games played this season, he has not gone deep.

-- He has scored in three games this season (17.6%), but has had no multi-run games.
+- He has scored in three games this year (16.7%), but has had no multi-run games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.